A Comparative Evaluation of Quantification Methods: Experimental Setup

 \subsubsection{Error Measures for Quantification}

 The choice of performance measures for quantification is in itself not a trivial issue, and for a thorough review and discussion of existing quantification measures we point to a recent survey by \citet{sebastiani_evaluation_2020}.
 To evaluate the quantification performances in our experiments, we focus here on the \textit{absolute error (AE)} and the \textit{normalized Kullback-Leibler divergence (NKLD)}.
-In the following, we let $p\in\mathbb{R}^L$ denote the true distribution of labels $Y$ in an unseen test set, and $\theta\in\mathbb{R}^L$ denote the distribution of labels $Y$ that has been predicted from a given quantifier on the test set.
-The absolute error between true distribution $p$ and estimated distribution $\theta$ is then given by
+In the following, we let $p\in\Delta^{L-1}$ denote the true distribution of labels $Y$ in an unseen test set, and $\hat{p}\in\Delta^{L-1}$ denote the distribution of labels $Y$ that has been predicted from a given quantifier on the test set, with $\Delta^{L-1}$ denoting the probability simplex.
+The absolute error between the true distribution $p$ and an estimated distribution $\hat{p}$ is then given by

-whereas the normalized Kullback-Leibler divergence between $p$ and $\theta$ is defined as
+whereas the normalized Kullback-Leibler divergence between $p$ and $\hat{p}$ is defined as

 with